jmgarridopaz/jmgarridopaz.github.io/content/therightboundary.md

 <div id="tc5"></div>
 ### 5.- ANTI CORRUPTION LAYER (DOMAIN DRIVEN DESIGN).

-An Anti Corruption Laye is an integration pattern between two bounded contexts ( Upstream ---> Downstream ).
+An Anti Corruption Layer is an integration pattern between two bounded contexts ( Upstream ---> Downstream ).
 Upstream context is the "server" application, and downstream context is the "client".

 Vaughn Vernon, in his book "Implementing Domain Driven Design" says the following about ACLs.